petripaavola/IntuneDeviceDetailsGUI/README.md

 * Show Primary User Group Memberships and membership rules
 * Show Latest Signed-In User Group Memberships and membership rules
 * Intune JSON information on right side (this helps to understand what data there is inside Intune)
-* **Hover on** Device, PrimaryUser, Latest logged-in user, Group, Application, Configuration, AssignmentGroup, Filter and many other places to get more information
+* **Hover on** to get ToolTip on Device, PrimaryUser, Latest logged-in user, Group, Application, Configuration, AssignmentGroup, Filter and many other places to get more information
   * There is lot of work done to get these (hover) ToolTips to show relevant information in easily readable format
 * **Right click menus** to
   * Copy data to clipboard